steponA/Network-Disruption-Prediction/README.md

 <br>

 <b>OBJECTIVE</b><br>
-Predict if the disruption, at a particular time and location, is a momentary glitch or a total interruption of connectivity.<br>
+Predict if the disruption, at a particular time and location, is a momentary glitch or a total interruption of connectivity.
 The disruption fault severity is assigned with 3 categories: 0 meaning no fault, 1 meaning only a few, 2 meaning many faults.
 <br>

 <b>DATA DESCRIPTION</b><br>